 Name and Address for the COI Certificate Holder Box:

 Are travel expenses included in the service cost?

-The travel expenses will have to be included as part of the fee.
+Travel expenses should be included as part of the Contractor's fee.
 No receipts are required and should not be retained by the Department.
-The total amount paid to the IC will be reported on a 1099 at the end of the calendar year if the total amount paid during the year is at least $600.
+The total amount paid to the Contractor will be reported on a 1099 at the end of the calendar year if the total amount paid during the year is at least $600.

-Will the University make the travel arrangements for the IC?
+Will the University make the travel arrangements for the contractor?

-No, the IC will be responsible for making travel arrangements.
+No, the Contractor will be responsible for making travel arrangements.

-The vendor is requesting a deposit.
+The contractor is requesting a deposit.
 How should I handle that?

-Where should the IC send the completed agreement?
+Where should the Contractor send the completed agreement?

-The IC should send the completed agreement back to the Department requesting the contract to be filled out.
-The Department will then send the agreement and all other items on the checklist together as one package to the Finance Office.
+The Contractor should send the completed agreement back to the Department requesting the contract.
+The Department will send the completed agreement and all other items on the checklist as one package to the Office of Finance.